What is a business valuation and why would your company need one?

 Business valuation firms will dig into the details of your company well beyond the financial metrics on your income statement and balance sheet.

 Beyond financials, valuators will examine factors such as:

 - Growth potential of the business: Do your 3-5 year plans justify growth of 2% or 20%?

 - Recurring revenue: Think of this as your Netflix subscription.
-Revenue received monthly or on a recurring basis can increase the valuation.
+Revenue received monthly or regularly can increase the valuation.